theamnabb/wordPress/HowToCreateNewProject.md

-# How to creata a new project locally
+# How to create a new project locally

 - Step 1: Open XXMP
 - Step 2: create folder from Wordpress ex.